gtfunes/htpc-download-box/README.md

 In `Media Management`, I chose to disable automatic movie renaming.
 Too bad, but it's helpful for Plex sub-zero plugin to find proper subtitles for the movie (ie. keep that `x264-720p-YIFY` tag to look for the right subtitle).
 I enable `Ignore Deleted Movies` to make sure movies that I delete won't be downloaded again by Radarr.
 I disable `Use Hardlinks instead of Copy` because I prefer to avoid messing around what's in my download area and what's in my movies area.

-In `Profiles` you can set new quality profiles, default ones are fairly good.
-There is an important option at the bottom of the page: do you want to give priority to Usenet or Torrents for downloading episodes?
-I'm keeping the default Usenet first.

 As for Sonarr, the `Indexers` section is where you'll configure your torrent and nzb sources.

-Nowadays a lot of Usenet indexers are relying on Newznab protocol: fill-in the URL and API key you are using.
-You can find some indexers on this [subreddit wiki](https://www.reddit.com/r/usenet/wiki/indexers).
-It's nice to use several ones since there are quite volatile.
-You can find suggestions on Radarr Newznab presets.
-Some of these indexers provide free accounts with a limited number of API calls, you'll have to pay to get more.
-Usenet-crawler is one of the best free indexers out there.
 For torrents indexers, I activate Torznab custom indexers that point to my local Jackett service.
 This allows searches across all torrent indexers configured in Jackett.
 You have to configure them one by one though.

 Get torrent indexers Jackett proxy URLs by clicking `Copy Torznab Feed`.
 Use the global Jackett API key as authentication.